flyeralarm/tvi10/README.md

 # Smart Color Strip
 Make your color strips smart by extending it with metadata.
-Smart Color Strips are particularily in Industry 4.0 environments increasingly important in order to tag color measurment series automatically with metadata like the job id etc. Using a Smart Color Stip, the color measurment plus the metadata can be catched on one shot as the metadata is encoded using additinal color fields.
+Smart Color Strips are particularily in Industry 4.0 environments increasingly important in order to tag color measurment series automatically with metadata like the job id etc. Using a Smart Color Stip, the color measurement plus the metadata can be catched on one shot as the metadata is encoded using additinal color fields.
 In the following a sample of such an TVI 10 Smart Color Strip.
 The same concept can be used for all other color strips and targets as well:

 ![A smart tvi10 color strip.](https://github.com/ricebean-net/SmartColorStrip/blob/master/docs/smart-color-strip.png?raw=true "A smart tvi10 color strip.")